hkchengrex/Cutie/docs/EVALUATION.md

 ## Preparation

 1. Datasets should be placed out-of-source.
-See XMem for the directory structure: <https://github.com/hkchengrex/XMem/blob/main/docs/GETTING_STARTED.md>.
+[See TRAINING.md for the directory structure](https://github.com/hkchengrex/Cutie/blob/main/docs/TRAINING.md).

 2. For the LVOS validation set, pre-process it by keeping only the first annotations: